alocay/FuzzyJS/docs/fuzzy-js-docs.md

 ### Example:
     fuzzy(img).sharpen().draw();

-The convolution matrix used for `sharpen` (with offet 0 and divisor 1) is the following:
+The convolution matrix used for `sharpen` (with offset 0 and divisor 1) is the following:

     [    0, -0.33,     0],
     [-0.33,  2.33, -0.33],